21 SIS Epidemic Across a Dynamic Network

 keep.tedgelist = TRUE)

-We have also built in parallelization into the EpiModel simulation functions, so it is also possible to run multiple simulations at the same time using your computer’s multi-core design.
+We have also built parallelization into the EpiModel simulation functions, so it is also possible to run multiple simulations at the same time using your computer’s multi-core design.
 You can find the number of cores in your system with:

 Code